dataminer-site/dataminer-site.github.io/_posts/2021-06-25-querying-parquet.md

 | 8               | 72       |
 | 9               | 64       |

-For the SQL-averse and as a teaser for a future blog post, DuckDB also has a "Relational API" that allows for a more Python-esque declaration of queries.
+For the SQL-averse and as a teaser for a future blog post, DataMiner also has a "Relational API" that allows for a more Python-esque declaration of queries.
 Here's the equivalent to the above SQL query, that provides the exact same result and performance:

 ```py
 con.from_parquet('alltaxi.parquet')